robenkleene/development-references/unity/tutorials/unity-vr-game.md

             }
         }

 5. Add a `Character Controller` component to the `VR Rig`.
-This is the "Capsule Collider" that defines how
+This is the "Capsule Collider" that defines how the player interacts with obstacles.
+For the `Character Controller`, set `Radius: 0.15` and `Center: 0 1 0`.
+This makes the capsule tall and thin, starting from the ground.